 Since January 2019, TGH has extended its area of intervention to Paletwa Canton, Chin State, whose population has been particularly affected by the recent clashes between the Myanmar Army (Tatmadaw) and the Arakan army.
 Indeed, during the last quarter of 2018, the upsurge in clashes caused many deaths, injuries and population movements in the region, which already suffers from extreme weather conditions, a lack of opportunities and services, and is regularly affected by natural disasters.
 TGH has developed two projects to provide an emergency response to IDPs and host communities in 6 villages in Paletwa canton.
 A multisectoral approach addresses the most urgent needs of displaced populations for education, food security, nutrition, health, protection, health, shelter and essential equipment, while relieving pressure on host communities.

 To carry out its activities, TGH has developed several partnerships in the country.
-A long-standing partner, Ar Yone Oo (AYO) is a local association specialising in rural development, natural resource management, access to drinking water and sanitation.
+A long-standing partner, Ar Yone Oo (AYO) is a Myanmar NGO specialising in rural development, natural resource management, access to drinking water and sanitation.
 Another emblematic partner, the Groupe de Recherche et d'Échanges Technologiques (GRET) is an international development NGO that works to fight poverty and inequality by providing sustainable and innovative solutions for solidarity-based development.
-In addition, two additional partnerships have recently been established in the emergency response in Paletwa with Global Family, a local NGO specialising in education, food security and non-food distribution in Chin State and Raiki, Foundation for Community Development, a civil society organisation that implements activities in the field.
+In addition, a partnership have recently been established in the emergency response in Paletwa with Raiki, Foundation for Community Development, a civil society organisation that implements activities in the field.